saar-win/personal-projects/labos/README.md

     - Dockerfile
     - Makefile
 ```
-- Build the cluster by terraform script.
+- Create a k8s cluster by terraform script.
 - Deploy the K8S ingress by ansible.
 - Deploy the application by ansible.
 - The goal of this project is build the cluster with